Renfe: Operations

 Construction of a high-speed rail line between Madrid and Seville began in 1988 and began operations in 1991, going 300 km/h.
 The second high-speed rail line (Madrid to Barcelona) was completed in 2007 with the inaugural service commencing on 20 February 2008.
 The operational speed on this route is 350 km/h.
 The greater part of the line (Madrid to Lleida) entered service on 11 October 2003, with a connection to Huesca from Zaragoza.
 The third high-speed line (Madrid to Toledo) was opened in November 2005, followed by a spur from Córdoba to Málaga as far as Antequera in 2007.
 Another high-speed route from Madrid to Valladolid was opened in 2007.
 A line from Madrid to Valencia was opened in 2010, and the first stage of a high-speed line in Galicia opened in 2011.
 A line to Lisbon is being designed.

 Other lines operated by Renfe include Euromed, a moderate-speed line between Barcelona and Alicante.

-In addition to intercity transport, Renfe operates commuter train systems, known as Cercanías (or Rodalies in Catalonia and Cercanías-Aldirikoak in the Basque Country), in eleven metropolitan areas, including Madrid and Barcelona.
+In addition to intercity transport, Renfe operates commuter train systems, known as Cercanías (or Rodalies/Rodalia in Catalonia and Valencia, Proximidades in Galicia, and Aldirikoak in the Basque Country), in fifteen metropolitan areas, including Madrid and Barcelona.
 In some cities, Renfe shares the market with other commuter railway operators, such as FGC.

 In 2019, Renfe solicited bids for 31 new trains for the Asturias and Cantabria regions and the €258m contract was awarded to the CAF (Construcciones y Auxiliar de Ferrocarriles) in June 2020.
 Around February 2023, authorities discovered the designs were for the wrong loading gauge and would be too wide for the tunnels.
 Amidst international embarrassment, Renfe and ADIF each tried to deflect responsibility, and some called for the firing of the executives deemed responsible.
-Fortunately, the trains were still being designed, however the Cercanía commuter trains will be delayed until 2026.
+Fortunately, the trains were still being designed, however the delivery of the trains will be delayed until 2026.
 Subsequently, transport officials including the president of Renfe and the Secretary of State for Transport resigned.

 In November 2024, Renfe bought a 33% shareholding in Arenaways.